 Numbers show nearly half (49%) of American workers admit to being time thieves.
 And it costs companies $11 billion per year.

 Avoid becoming another statistic by formalizing your time tracking process with the right tools.
-With Float, your team can log their hours in a single click.
+With Float, your team can log their time in a single click.
 Then you can compare your time estimates with actual hours worked.
 Platforms like Float can also be used as time tracking software for consultants if you have many freelancers working externally.

 How to track your team's time